abhijeetsingh-0/react-learning/notes/01-components-and-jsx.md

 ```
 ## Key points:

-- JSX needs a single root element (can use a <div> or React.Fragment).
+- JSX needs a single root element (can use a 'div' or React.Fragment).
 - You can embed JavaScript expressions in JSX using {}.